Rose window: Italy

 In Italy, the rose window was particularly used by the Lombard architects, as in San Zeno in Verona, and in the Cathedral of Modena, and in the Tuscan Gothic churches like the Cathedrals of Siena and Orvieto.

 An outstanding example of a rose window is the thirteen-spoked centrepiece of the Minor Basilica in Larino, Molise (1312).
 Others are the Basilica of St Francis of Assisi and Santa Maria di Collemaggio (1289) in L'Aquila.

 United States

+The Great Rose Window over the entrance to the Cathedral Basilica of the Sacred Heart in Newark, New Jersey is the largest of any Catholic church in the Western Hemisphere.

 First United Methodist Church in Lubbock, Texas, houses one of the largest rose windows at 26+1/2 ft in diameter.

 A Baroque oculus without tracery or stained glass can be seen at San Jose Mission in San Antonio, Texas, which was founded by the Franciscan Fathers and dates from 1718 to 1731.

 The largest rose window in the United States is The Great Rose Window above the main doors of the Cathedral of St. John the Divine in New York City.
 It is designed in the Gothic Revival style and made from more than 10,000 pieces of stained glass.

 Washington National Cathedral has three large rose windows which represent the Creation, Last Judgement, and Glory of God.

 In 1954, the French artist Henri Matisse created the Abby Aldrich Rockefeller Memorial Rose Window on the east wall of the Union Church of Pocantico Hills, New York.